 The Audit Committee has met and held discussions with management and Glacier's independent auditors.
 Management represented to the Audit Committee that Glacier's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America, and the Audit Committee has reviewed and discussed the audited consolidated financial statements with management and the independent auditors.
 The Audit Committee discussed with the independent auditors the matters required to be discussed by applicable rules of the Public Company Accounting Oversight Board (the "PCAOB").
-The Audit Committee also received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' independence.
+The Audit Committee also received the written disclosures and the letter from the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors' independence.